ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 Instead of providing a verifier, you have to provide a `userNameRealmPasswordDigestProvider` that is in charge of returning the `HA1` part of the digest.
 In the case of `MD5`: `MD5("$username:$realm:$password")`.
 The idea is that [you can store passwords already hashed](https://tools.ietf.org/html/rfc2069#section-3.5).
-And just return the expected hash for a specific user, or *null* if the user do not exist.
+And only return the expected hash for a specific user, or *null* if the user does not exist.
-The callback is suspendable so you can retrieve or compute the expected hash asynchronously, for example from disk or from a database.
+The callback is suspendable, so you can retrieve or compute the expected hash asynchronously, for example from disk or a database.

 ```kotlin
 authentication {